On Nondefinability of Interior-Connectedness via the Contact Relation: The Number of Points

-We can see that the constructions so far are almost minimal, as we have an isomorphism between two eight-element regular closed algebras where the first one is based on the space with five points and the second on the space of four points.
-We will show that we cannot reduce the cardinality of the first space to four points, and in this way we will prove Theorem~\ref{th:minimality-theorem}.
+\begin{sloppypar} We can see that the constructions so far are almost minimal, as we have a BCA-isomorphism between two eight-element regular closed algebras, where the first one is based on the space with five points, and the second on the space of four points.
+We will show that we cannot reduce the cardinality of the first space to four points, and in this way we will prove Theorem~\ref{th:minimality-theorem}. \end{sloppypar}

-Firstly, let us observe that in the case we begin with the regular closed algebra of a~four-points space $\langle X,\tau\rangle$ we cannot consider the regular contact algebra of sixteen elements.
-This because in such a situation we would have that $\RC(\tau)=2^X$, the space is discrete and the only non-empty internally connected sets are the singletons.
-So any isomorphic algebra of another four-points space would also have to be the whole power set algebra, and would have the same topological properties as $\RC(\tau)$.
-Thus, we may focus on eight-elements algebras of four-points spaces.
+Firstly, let us observe that in the case we begin with the regular closed algebra of a~four-point space $\langle X,\tau \rangle $ we cannot consider the regular contact algebra of sixteen elements.
+This is because in such a situation we would have that $\RCvtex (\tau )=2^{X}$, the space is discrete, and the only nonempty interior-connected sets are the singletons.
+So any isomorphic algebra of another four-point space would also have to be the whole power set algebra, and would have the same topological properties as $\RCvtex (\tau )$.
+Thus, we may focus on eight-element algebras of four-point spaces.

-If we want to construct a contact relation of the algebra of eight elements, we have three possibilities for the atoms: \begin{enumerate} \item all three atoms are in contact, \item one pair of atoms is in contact, \item contact is empty on atoms. \end{enumerate} Since the algebras we have in mind are regular closed algebras, the contact must be defined by set-theoretical intersection.
+If we want to construct a contact relation on the algebra of eight elements, we have three possibilities for the atoms: \begin{enumerate} \item[1.] all three atoms are pairwise in contact, \item[2.] one pair of atoms is in contact, \item[3.] contact is empty on atoms. \end{enumerate} We will consider the four-element set $S\coloneqq \{p,q,r,s\}$ and we analyze the three above-mentioned cases on $S$ as the domain of spaces.
+Since the algebras we have in mind are regular closed algebras, the contact must be defined by set-theoretical intersection.

-To avoid the influence of the space $T$ on our thinking, we will consider the four-element set $S\defeq\{p,q,r,s\}$ and we analyze the three abovementioned cases on $S$ as the domain of spaces.
+Observe that it indeed cannot be the case that exactly two pairs of atoms are in contact, since then there would have to be a pair of atoms that add up to the whole space, as in~Figure~\ref{fig:impossible-atoms}, which is impossible.